Alera Group Data Breach Exposes Social Security Numbers

 It's free to join.

-On April 28, 2025, Alera Group Inc. discovered a data breach impacting 10,874 individuals across the United States.
-The breach, which took place on August 4, 2024, involved unauthorized access to sensitive consumer information.
+On April 28, 2025, Alera Group Inc. discovered a data breach impacting several thousand individuals across the United States.
+An investigation revealed a major cybersecurity incident occurred between July 19, 2024 and Aug.
+4, 2024 when an unauthorized actor gained access to the company's network.

 The exposed data includes a wide range of personally identifiable information (PII) such as names, addresses, demographic details, dates of birth, Social Security numbers, driver’s license numbers, financial account and credit card information, passport numbers, and other government-issued IDs (including state, military, tribal, or taxpayer identification numbers).